YannisTzitzikas/cospiral/README.md

 * [Java](https://www.java.com/en/) (>=8) - Core Programming Language
 * [Maven](https://maven.apache.org/) - Dependency Management

+## Dependencies

+Apart from the libraries used by the exploitation of [Maven](https://maven.apache.org/), shown in pom file, CoSpi uses [CSVEditor](https://github.com/MChatzakis/CSVEditor) to sort (and generally manipulate) the input dataset.

+Note: In case of build errors, you may download and add as dependency the project from the aforementioned repository.

 ## Input Dataset

+By default, CoSpi supports CSV datasets as input.
+The tool is capaple of sorting the files before the visualization begins, using out [CSVEditor](https://github.com/MChatzakis/CSVEditor) library.
+The CSV dataset can also have header line, which can be ignored.
+We provide numerous examples of supported datasets in the corresponding folder.

 ## Configuration

 CoSpi API supports CSV datasets (aka Comma Separated Values) and has many configurable options using VisConfig class:

 ``` java